-I was in between full-time jobs helping my father-in-law with residential and commercial wiring jobs.
-It sparked an interest and I thought about pursuing a career as an electrician.
-I explored my options and discovered there was a high demand for electricians across the state.
+Jason Phelps was in between full-time jobs helping his father-in-law with residential and commercial wiring jobs.
+It sparked an interest and he thought about pursuing a career as an electrician.

 After several years of being away from the “school setting,” I decided to return to college and complete my degree.
 I owed it to myself and I was going to do the best job I possibly could.

 After serving twenty-six years in the military, Duane Bevitt’s search for a “retirement career” led him to the Gunsmithing program at Montgomery Community College.
 He entered the program with some preset notions of what it would be like and what he would enjoy the most.